Back to Articles Main Page | NLP Plus Home Page

 A person reveals who they are through their personality.
 Personality is directly related to a person's perception of reality and how they fit in with it.
 A person's basest perceptions are their personal VALUES, which are the foundation of a person's behavior and thinking.

-All personality and behavior are based on values - for example, perception of truth, honesty, respect for others, sense of fair play.
+Personality and behavior is based on individual values - for example, perception of truth, honesty, respect for others, sense of fair play.

-I see the main values of any person is their relationship to how they cope with Honesty, Justice, and Empathy.
-My opinion is that the way someone copes with these three values determines their Motivations and Weapons.
+A person's core coping skills is related to how they cope with Honesty, Justice, and Empathy.
+How someone deals with these three concepts determines their Motivations and Weapons.

-The character of a person is shown through his or her personality -- by the way an individual thinks, feels, and behaves.
-When the behavior is inflexible, maladaptive, and antisocial, then that individual is diagnosed with a personality disorder.
+A person's character is demonstrated by his or her outward personality -- by the way a person behaves.
+When behavior is inflexible, maladaptive, and/or antisocial, then that individual is diagnosed with a personality disorder.

 Instincts in NLP Plus